ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 Giving the data used during the study is not available, it's hard to reproduce the same result.

 ## Only 23 countries out of more than 200
+Unrepresentative samples: Hypothesis testing results can be limited by the representativeness of the sample, as unrepresentative samples can lead to biased results.

+Limited to sample data: Hypothesis testing relies on analyzing sample data to draw conclusions about population parameters.
+The accuracy of the conclusions is influenced by the representativeness and size of the sample.
+If the sample is not truly representative of the population or is too small, the results may not be generalizable.

 Adapt r statistic, relative to this country sample?

 How do we estimate the number of sample needed for being powered.